mono-ball/MonoBall/docs/modding/getting-started.md

 ## Hot-Reload Workflow

-PokeSharp supports hot-reloading, meaning you can modify your mod without restarting the game!
+MonoBall Framework supports hot-reloading, meaning you can modify your mod without restarting the game!

 ### Step 1: Edit Your Mod